 Outstanding applicants to the Master of Science in the Management of Risk or the Master of Science in Enterprise Risk Management are awarded prestigious Insurance Leader of the Year Fellowships (ILOTY).
 These fellowships include full tuition as well as travel costs associated with an elective international insurance markets course, which includes travel outside the US.

 The School of Risk Management, Insurance and Actuarial Science offers two Master of Science Degrees, an MS in the Management of Risk and an MS in Enterprise Risk Management.
-Each degree can be completed in an academic year.
 Both the MS in the Management of Risk and the MS in Enterprise Risk Management prepare students to pursue intellectually stimulating and rewarding careers in commercial risk management.
 Risk management, of which insurance is a critical part, is a fundamental basis for personal and family financial security, societal well being and economic progress.

 Financial support from the insurance industry provides significant financial assistance to qualified students.
-Outstanding applicants are awarded prestigious ILOTY Fellowships, which fully fund tuition as well as the travel costs associated with an international insurance markets course taught in Bermuda and London.
+Outstanding applicants are awarded prestigious ILOTY Fellowships, which fully fund tuition as well as the travel costs associated with an international insurance markets course.
+Past courses have included two-week travel to London, Paris, Zurich, and Munich.

 Admission is open to students regardless of one's undergraduate major.
-In recent years students have held undergraduate degrees in fields as diverse as art history and economics.
-In addition to submitting an application to one of the School of Risk Management’s Masters of Science degree programs, you are strongly encouraged to submit an application to be considered for an ILOTY Fellowship.
+In recent years, students have held undergraduate degrees in fields as diverse as art history and economics.
+In addition to submitting an application to one of the School of Risk Management’s Masters of Science degree programs, you are required to submit an application to be considered for an ILOTY Fellowship.

 Internships are facilitated by The Ellen Thrower Center for Apprenticeship & Career Services of the School of Risk Management.
 Students will ideally obtain a meaningful apprenticeship or paid internship in the New York insurance industry to complement their academic studies.
 Gaining industry experience outside of the classroom is a critical component of the student experience at the School of Risk Management.
 You may work in a one semester internship or in a multiple-semester apprenticeship.
 You will work closely and cooperatively with the staff of The Ellen Thrower Center to prepare for and secure a meaningful work experience.